dz902/flink-cdc-multi/README.md

 - Features
   - A single job to sync all or some tables in a database
     - (maybe) A single job to sync a whole deployment
+  - **NEW**: Multi-database support for MySQL - capture changes from multiple databases in a single job
   - No schema definition is required for source or target
   - Auto binlog offset recording and restore for each table, with offsets recorded in files on HDFS or Amazon S3
   - Table name mapping for manual schema evolution